 Becoming ill or getting injured while on the job can be overwhelming and in some cases life-changing.
 When this occurs, workers may be eligible for Workers’ Compensation benefits.

 To claim benefits, you first need to understand whether your injury or illness is eligible for benefits.
-Following, the Cincinnati Workers’ Compensation lawyers at Young, Reverman & Mazzei provide an overview of basic eligibility for benefits, including the types of injuries and ailments that may be covered.
+Below, the Cincinnati workers’ compensation lawyers at Young, Reverman & Mazzei provide an overview of basic eligibility for benefits, including the types of injuries and ailments that may be covered.

-If you need help applying for Workers’ Compensation benefits or appealing a denied claim in Cincinnati, Ohio, Kentucky or Indiana, please call us today at 513-721-1200 or contact us online for a free consultation.
+If you need help applying for workers’ compensation benefits or appealing a denied claim in Cincinnati, Ohio, Kentucky or Indiana, please call us today at 513-400-0000 or contact us online for a free consultation.

 The injury or illness does not have to occur at your place of work.
 It only has to occur while you were performing your job duties.

-- Repetitive-stress injury or cumulative trauma: Repetitive actions that contribute to an injury over time can be covered by Workers’ Comp.
-Examples include carpal tunnel syndrome, hearing loss, and back sprains from repeated lifting and carrying.
+Repetitive actions that contribute to an injury over time can be covered by workers’ comp.
+Examples of repetitive stress injuries include carpal tunnel syndrome, hearing loss, and back sprains from repeated lifting and carrying.

-- Occupational diseases: Exposure to certain chemicals or elements in the workplace can lead to certain conditions or illnesses.
+Exposure to certain chemicals or elements in the workplace can lead to certain conditions or illnesses.
 Examples include coal workers’ black lung disease (CWP), which is common in Kentucky and caused by long-term exposure to coal dust.
-More recently Ohio has seen a rise in cancer caused by asbestos exposure at jobs from as far back as the 1980s.
+More recently Ohio has seen a rise in mesothelioma, a type of cancer caused by asbestos exposure at jobs from as far back as the 1980s.

-- Pre-existing conditions: If you have a pre-existing condition that is aggravated by your work, it’s possible to receive Workers’ Comp benefits.
-For example, if you had a previous injury like tendonitis and subsequently exacerbated it while pushing or pulling something heavy at work, Workers’ Compensation may cover this injury.
+If you have a pre-existing condition that is aggravated by your work, it’s possible to receive workers’ comp benefits.
+For example, if you had a previous injury like tendonitis and subsequently exacerbated it while pushing or pulling something heavy at work, workers’ compensation may cover this injury.

-To learn if you’re eligible for Workers’ Compensation benefits, or if you need help appealing a denied claim, please call us today at 513-721-1200 or contact us online to schedule your free consultation.
+To learn if you’re eligible for workers’ compensation benefits, or if you need help appealing a denied claim, please call us today at 513-400-0000 or contact us online to schedule your free consultation.